express-ts/create-npack-app/docusaurus/docs/adding-custom-environment-variables.md

 sidebar_label: Environment Variables
 ---

-> Note: this feature is available with `react-scripts@0.2.3` and higher.
+> Note: this feature is available with `npack-scripts@0.2.3` and higher.

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
+By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `EXPRESS_APP_`.

-> WARNING: Do not store any secrets (such as private API keys) in your React app!
+> WARNING: Do not store any secrets (such as private API keys) in your @express app!
 >
 > Environment variables are embedded into the build, meaning anyone can view them by inspecting your app's files.

 **The environment variables are embedded during the build time**.
-Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
+Since Create Npack App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
 To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, as [described here](title-and-meta-tags.md#injecting-data-from-the-server-into-the-page).
 Alternatively you can rebuild the app on the server anytime you change them.

-> Note: You must create custom environment variables beginning with `REACT_APP_`.
+> Note: You must create custom environment variables beginning with `EXPRESS_APP_`.
 Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebook/create-react-app/issues/865#issuecomment-252199527).
 Changing any environment variables will require you to restart the development server if it is running.

 These environment variables will be defined for you on `process.env`.
-For example, having an environment variable named `REACT_APP_NOT_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_NOT_SECRET_CODE`.
+For example, having an environment variable named `EXPRESS_APP_NOT_SECRET_CODE` will be exposed in your JS as `process.env.EXPRESS_APP_NOT_SECRET_CODE`.

 There is also a built-in environment variable called `NODE_ENV`.
 You can read it from `process.env.NODE_ENV`.
 When you run `npm start`, it is always equal to `'development'`, when you run `npm test` it is always equal to `'test'`, and when you run `npm run build` to make a production bundle, it is always equal to `'production'`. **You cannot override `NODE_ENV` manually.** This prevents developers from accidentally deploying a slow development build to production.